Vicachu42/shopping-assignment-part2/README.md

 The bit where we do frontend

+Thursday, 17:55
+-
+Lost and confused.
+I've been trying to display products on my main html-page, but I can't figure it out.
+I've tried console logging to pinpoint where I'm going wrong, and while it logs within the function, it doesn't log anything in my for loop och if statement.
+Doing backup, taking a break, then trying again -_-

 Thursday, 12:25
 -
 I'm starting out with the displayProducts function, but have to take a natural break here.
 I also realised at this point that I forgot to include prices for my "products" in the last part of the assignment ><.
 I've dropped a message to Christoffer asking how to best amend the situation.